What is food poisoning?

 - before eating or feeding others.

-We would also recommend increased cleaning of touch surfaces such as toilet seats and handles, light switches, door handles, etc.
+We would also recommend increased cleaning of touch surfaces such as toilet seats and handles, light switches and door handles.

 If you are a food handler, healthcare worker or work with the elderly or children under five years old, do not return to work until you have checked with us, by contacting the Food & Safety Team using the details below.